CumulusNetworks/docs/content/cumulus-netq-44/Installation-Management/Uninstall-NetQ.md

 {{<tab "Cumulus Linux Switch or Ubuntu Host">}}

-Use the `apt-get purge` command to remove the NetQ Agent or CLI package from a Cumulus Linux switch or an Ubuntu host.
+Use the `apt-get purge` command to remove the NetQ Agent or CLI package from a Cumulus Linux switch or an Ubuntu host:

 ```
 cumulus@switch:~$ sudo apt-get update